pineconedata/pineconedata.github.io/_posts/2023-11-14-install-jupyterlab.md

 Email Address []:
 scraps@pop-os:~/.jupyter$
 ```
-After running this command, you will be prompted to populate some fields or leave them at their defauult values.
+After running this command, you will be prompted to populate some fields or leave them at their default values.
 Once you finish entering the details, you can run `ls -a` again to see that there are two new files, with the filenames specified in the previous command.
 ```bash
 scraps@pop-os:~/.jupyter$ ls -a
 .  ..  jupytercert.pem  jupyterkey.key  jupyter_lab_config.py  jupyter_server_config.json
 ```
 ### Updating the Configuration File
-Now that we have the password and SSL certificate, we need to update JupyterLab's configuration file to actually use these parameters.
+Now that we have the password and SSL certificate, we need to update JupyterLab's configuration file to use these parameters.
 The configuration file is located within the `.jupyter` folder and is named `jupyter_lab_config.py`.
 You can use any text editor to modify this file, but the examples below are shown using `nano`:
 scraps@pop-os:~/.jupyter$ nano jupyter_lab_config.py
-Once you open the file, you should see some commented out lines with configuration parameters:
+Once you open the file, you should see some commented-out lines with configuration parameters:

 ![example of editing jupyter_lab_config.py file using nano](/assets/img/posts/2023-11-14_nano_jupyterlab_config.png "example of editing jupyter_lab_config.py file using nano")